suncoast-devs/handbook/lessons/front-end-safari/content-first.md

 When starting any page design, or any creative effort, one of the largest challenges is what our first step should be.
 This is often called the "blank page problem."
-In web design we are sometimes given a mock-up we are trying to implement, or we have a visual design in mind but we are unsure how to get started.
+In web design, we are sometimes given a mock-up we are trying to implement, or we have a visual design in mind but we are unsure how to get started.

 One way to combat this problem is to simply get all of the content onto the page before we start deciding how to organize or style it.

-In the case of our Safari web site, we might look at the site and start to get the content in our HTML file.
+In the case of our Safari website, we might look at the site and start to get the content in our HTML file.

 ## First, the text

-Looking at the content we might get something like the following:
+Looking at the content, we might get something like the following:

 ```
 # Safari